Jackson Hole Wyoming Elk Antler Auction

 About the Elk Antler Auction:

-Additional activities which take place during this event includes live musical performances, a chili cook- off, and a mountain man rendezvous.
+Additional activities that take place during this event include live musical performances, a chili cook-off, and a mountain man rendezvous.

 When is the Auction?

-The Antler Auction and related events generally takes place the Saturday before Memorial Day weekend.
+The Antler Auction takes place on the Saturday before Memorial Day Weekend.
+Events start at 7 a.m. with the Auction itself beginning at 10 a.m.

 Where does it take place?